-Katy Perry Flaunts Marie Antoinette Style In ‘Hey Hey Hey’ Video — Watch
+Katy Perry Slays As Marie Antoinette & Joan Of Arc In Her Epic ‘Hey Hey Hey’ Video

-Katy Perry has promised that ‘Katy-Claus’ would be coming down our chimneys today, and indeed, the singer has delivered with the colorful new video for ‘Hey Hey Hey.’
-WATCH!
+Katy Perry has promised that ‘Katy-Claus’ would be coming down our chimneys today, and indeed, the singer has delivered with this new video.
+WATCH her get beheaded — but there’s a twist!

 Katy Perry, 33, is the queen of building fun, candy-colored worlds in her videos, and she’s nearly outdone herself with the Dec.
 20 visual for “Hey Hey Hey,” from her new album Witness.
 Watch the zany, Victorian-themed video above!

 In the video, we see Katy play Marie Antoinette, but she spends all day dreaming about a life where she can be Joan of Arc and wield a giant sword instead.
-Sadly, she spend her hours being squeezed into corsets and forced to date a hideous prince.
-Too good!
+Sadly, she spends her hours being squeezed into corsets and forced to date a hideous prince.
+She does get to annihilate the prince in her fantasy during an epic fight!
+Of course, she’s beheaded in the end, but it doesn’t go the way her enemies planned.
+It wouldn’t be a Katy video if she weren’t turning expectations on their heads, right?

 Katy teased the video just one day ahead of its release, sharing stills from the video with her in a Marie Antoinette costume and promising, “katy-claus is coming down ur chimney tomorrow with a visual gift ok.”
 Never one to leave a detail out, she tagged the location for one post on Instagram as Place de la Révolution in Paris, France — AKA the place where Marie Antoinette was executed!
 See photos from Katy’s Witness World Tour here.